Police suspect missing Bristol girl has been abducted

 - Published

-Madison, known as Maddie, has not been seen since she left her home in Southmead, Bristol, on 26 April, telling her family she was going to the shops.
+Madison Thomas, known as Maddie, has not been seen since she left her home in Southmead, Bristol, on 26 April, telling her family she was going to the shops.

 Avon and Somerset Police began conducting house-to-house searches in the streets near her home on Tuesday.